 Part of the Northern Leasing Systems Network

 Lease Finance Group is a merchant account equipment lease provider that goes by several alternate business names, including Northern Leasing Systems, MBF Leasing, Golden Eagle Leasing, and Lease Source-LSI, LLC.
 Lease Finance Group is not a merchant account provider; rather, it leases credit card processing equipment like terminals, printers, barcode scanners, and other point-of-sale technology.
 Lease Finance Group’s equipment leases are often packaged with the merchant accounts of payment processors, meaning that business owners are often unaware that they are signing up for service through multiple companies.
-The company is headquartered in Chicago, Illinois at 65 E. Wacker Place, Suite 510.
+The company is headquartered at 65 E. Wacker Place, Suite 510 Chicago, Illinois.
 Jay Cohen is the Chairman and CEO of Lease Finance Group's parent company Northern Leasing Systems.

 For a full analysis of the primary company in this network, please see our Northern Leasing Systems review.

 Lease Finance Group Review Table of Contents

 - Costs & Contract: Lease Finance Group offers 48-month, non-cancellable equipment leases that often cost many times the purchase price of the equipment.

 - Complaints & Service: Lease Finance Group complaints number more than 750 on public complaints forums.

 - BBB Rating: Lease Finance Group has an “F” rating with the Better Business Bureau and has received 13 complaints and 14 reviews in the last 3 years.

 - Sales & Marketing: Lease Finance Group allows independent sales agents to package its equipment leases with other merchant accounts and has received an extremely high number of merchant complaints about its sales practices.

 Here's What Their Clients Say